Sino-Indian War: Internment and deportation of Chinese Indians

 Soon after the end of the war, the Indian government passed the Defence of India Act in December 1962, permitting the "apprehension and detention in custody of any person [suspected] of being of hostile origin."
 The broad language of the act allowed for the arrest of any person simply for having a Chinese surname, Chinese ancestry or a Chinese spouse.
 The Indian government incarcerated thousands of Chinese-Indians in an internment camp in Deoli, Rajasthan, where they were held for years without trial.
 The last internees were not released until 1967.
 Thousands more Chinese-Indians were forcibly deported or coerced to leave India.
 Nearly all internees had their properties sold off or looted.
 Even after their release, the Chinese Indians faced many restrictions in their freedom.
 They could not travel freely until the mid-1990s.

-Compensation for land acquired by Army

-After 1962 the Indian Army acquired land in Arunahcal Pradesh for infrastructure construction.
-From 2017 onwards, the owners of the land started being compensated by the government.

 Subsequent conflicts between India and China

 India has also had some military conflicts with China after the 1962 war.
 In late 1967, there were two conflicts in which both countries clashed in Sikkim.
 These conflicts were dubbed the "Nathu La" and "Cho La" clashes respectively, in which advancing Chinese forces were forced to withdraw from Sikkim, then a protectorate of India and later a state of India after its annexation in 1975.
 In the 1987 Sino-Indian skirmish, both sides showed military restraint and it was a bloodless conflict.
 In 2017 the two countries once again were involved in a military standoff, in which several troops were injured.
 In 2020, soldiers were killed in skirmishes for the first time since the war ended.
 In 2022, dozens of Chinese and Indian soldiers were injured after a clash in Yangtse between both countries.